jaing/react-native-places-input/readme.md

 ![exmaples](https://s5.gifyu.com/images/places.gif)

 ## Latest changes
+## 1.1.6
+Component is now fetching places if query prop is provided.
 ## 1.1.5
 If query prop change it will also update a component state.
 New configuration props: